BelaPlatform/Trill-Arduino/README.md

 ## Connecting Trill

 Trill sensors connect via I2C (3V3, GND, SCL, SDA).
 The pins are labeled on the boards.
-In this repo we have the library for Arduino with examples for each of the different sensor types.
+In this repo we have the Arduino with examples for each of the different sensor types.